PavlikSedoy/celltomaton-service/README.md

 # celltomaton-service

-## About
-used to deploy celltomaton as a service using docker containers
+Used to deploy celltomaton as a service using docker containers.

-may be reachable on [celltomaton.eah.space](http://celltomaton.eah.space)
+Service may be reachable on [celltomaton.eah.space](http://celltomaton.eah.space).

 ## Usage
 Make a post request with a json object containing an initial vector, height and rule.